awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

      [ec2-user ~]$ sudo lsblk -f
      ```

      For example, the following output shows that there are three devices attached to the instances—`nvme1n1`, `nvme0n1`, and `nvme2n1`\.
 The first column lists the devices and their partitions\.
 The `FSTYPE` column shows the file system type for each device\.
 If the column is empty for a specific device, it means that the device does not have a file system\.
-In this case, `nvme1n1`, `nvme0n1` are both formatted using the XFS file system, while `nvme2n1` does not have a file system\.
+In this case, device `nvme1n1` and partition `nvme0n1p1` on device `nvme0n1` are both formatted using the XFS file system, while device `nvme2n1` and partition `nvme0n1p128` on device `nvme0n1` do not have file systems\.

      ```
      NAME		FSTYPE	LABEL	UUID						MOUNTPOINT